HydroProtocol/hydro-sdk/README.md

 0. As a prerequisite, you must have `docker` and `docker-compose` installed.

     If not, you can follow [this link](https://docs.docker.com/compose/install/) to install them.
-    If you are new to docker and git, make sure you setup your git access key and ssh key.

 1. Clone this repo